ArthurProjectCorrea/monorepo-starter/.github/instructions/commit.instructions.md

 ---

 This guide is mandatory for all commits in the monorepo-starter.
-Questions?
-Check the README or ask for a review.
+For questions, check the README or request a review.